Portable Oxygen Concentrator Rental & Hire

 Our Portable Oxygen Concentrators

-Every portable oxygen concentrator in our rental fleet has been carefully selected for its reliability, portability and suitability for travel.
-We choose equipment that is lightweight, easy to operate and suitable for many journeys by air, cruise ship or road, helping you travel with greater confidence and comfort.
+Every portable oxygen concentrator in our rental fleet has been carefully selected for its reliability, portability and travel-friendly design.
+We choose equipment that is easy to operate and offers practical features for journeys by air, cruise ship or road, helping make travelling with oxygen simpler and more convenient.

-Rental prices start from just £26 per day, with your total hire cost automatically calculated as you complete our online rental request form.
-Every request is reviewed by our experienced team to help ensure the most appropriate portable oxygen concentrator is provided for your individual travel plans and clinical requirements.
+Rental prices start from just £28.95 per day, with your total hire cost automatically calculated as you complete our online rental request form.
+Please ensure the portable oxygen concentrator you select is suitable for your prescribed oxygen therapy and medical requirements, seeking advice from your treating clinician if you’re unsure.

 Inogen Rove 6

 The Inogen Rove 6 has been selected by SkyCare Repatriation for its portability, reliability and excellent travel performance.
-Lightweight, quiet and FAA-approved, it’s suitable for many customers travelling by air, cruise ship or road.
-Every hire includes the accessories needed for travel, and our team will review your requirements to help ensure the Inogen Rove 6 is appropriate for your journey.
+Lightweight, quiet and FAA-approved, it offers pulse-dose oxygen delivery across six settings and is particularly convenient for travel by air, cruise ship or road.
+Before hiring, please ensure that pulse-dose oxygen and the available settings are appropriate for your prescribed oxygen therapy.

 - ✔ FAA Approved for Air Travel